The Generalised Joint Hypermobility

 Impact on Quality of Life

-The impact of Generalised Joint Hypermobility on an individual's quality of life can be significant.
+The impact of Generalized Joint Hypermobility on an individual's quality of life can be significant.
 Chronic joint pain, fatigue, and limitations in physical activities can affect daily functioning and overall well-being.
 The ongoing discomfort and instability in the joints can lead to decreased participation in activities, social engagements, and work-related tasks.

 Managing the challenges associated with joint hypermobility requires a multidisciplinary approach that includes physical therapy, pain management strategies, and lifestyle modifications.
 By addressing the complications early on and implementing personalized treatment plans, individuals with Generalised Joint Hypermobility can enhance their quality of life and mitigate the risks of injury associated with this condition.